-Community ProjectsOver the years thousands of New Orleans-area residents have benefited from the work of Junior League volunteers and, indeed, helping others has immeasurably enriched the lives of those volunteers.
-But an all-volunteer organization would not have had such an impact had it not instituted business-oriented standards to select and maintain its myriad projects and activities.
+Community ProjectsOver the years, thousands of residents have benefited from the work of Junior League volunteers, and helping others has immeasurably enriched the lives of those volunteers.
+But, an all-volunteer organization would not make such an impact had it not instituted business-oriented standards to select and maintain its projects and activities.

 The Junior League of New Orleans defines many of its community services as projects.
-All must be compatible with and support JLNO vision, mission and focus areas.
+All must be compatible with and support JLNO's vision, mission and focus areas.

 - The underlying causes of the community need are addressed.

 - We are able to assess the number of people experiencing the change versus the intensity of that change.

 - Levels of change include knowledge, skills, attitudes, behavior, condition, and status.

 Other requirements include a defined, viable plan for sustainability and an organizational infrastructure capable of supporting project operations.

 From June 1, 2016 through May 31, 2017, our Community Projects include the following: